localstack/docs/content/en/user-guide/ci/gitlab-ci/index.md

 - Add GitLab CI variables using the keyword variables to include `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION`.
 - Create a service using the keyword `services` and reference `docker:20.10.16-dind` to pull the latest Docker image and assign an alias for the container (`docker` in our case).
 Use the `command` option to disable TLS with `--tls=false`.
 - Install LocalStack and/or AWS-related dependencies to define the commands that should be run before all builds.
-- In the `before_script` section, add commands to set up the `LOCALSTACK_HOSTNAME` and `HOSTNAME_EXTERNAL` environment variables and append `localhost.localstack.cloud` to `/etc/hosts` using the IP address of the `docker` service.
+- In the `script` section, append `localhost.localstack.cloud` to `/etc/hosts` using the IP address of the `docker` service.
-- In the script section, pull the `localstack/localstack` Docker image, start LocalStack in detached mode, and run your LocalStack-related tests.
+- In the `script` section, pull the `localstack/localstack` Docker image, start LocalStack in detached mode, and run your LocalStack-related tests.

 The following example Gitlab CI job config (`.gitlab-ci.yml`) executes these steps, creates a new S3 bucket, copies some content to the bucket, and checks the content of the bucket: